JamesT94/sudoku-solver/README.md

 # sudoku-solver
-Collaboration project to build an automatic Sudoku solver
+Project to build an automatic Sudoku solver